-■ Marvell Fibre Channel and Converged Network Adapter CIM Provider provides the back end for the adapter management capabilities of the QConvergeConsole VMware vCenter Server Plug-in.
+■ Marvell Fibre Channel and Converged Network Adapter CIM Provider provides the back end for the adapter management capabilities of the QConvergeConsole vSphere Client Plug-in.

-VMware vCenter Server Plug-in provides the following management capabilities: Management for Fibre Channel and Converged Network Adapters Storage and network maps that provide an end-to-end view of the Marvell adapter connections to the software and hardware components in the VMware ESX and ESXi environments Downloading and updating the adapter boot code and firmware for all supported Marvell adapters Querying and modifying driver parameters for all supported protocols.
-Viewing and managing initiators, targets, and LUNs for Fibre Channel and FCoE ports Querying statistics, running diagnostics, and obtaining transceiver information
+QConvergeConsole ESXi Client Plug-in provides the following

+- management capabilities: Management for Fibre Channel and Converged Network Adapters Storage and network maps that provide an end-to-end view of the Marvell adapter connections to the software and hardware components in the VMware ESX and ESXi environments Downloading and updating the adapter boot code and firmware for all supported Marvell adapters Querying and modifying driver parameters for all supported protocols.
+Viewing and managing initiators, targets, and LUNs for Fibre Channel and FCoE ports Querying statistics, running diagnostics, and obtaining transceiver information For more information, see the Marvell QLogic QConvergeConsole Plug-ins for vSphere User's Guide, part number SN0054677-00. - VMware Fibre Channel ESXCLI Plug-in provides the following management capabilities: - Management for Fibre Channel and FCoE Adapters Updating the boot code and firmware for all supported Marvell adapters Viewing targets and LUNs for Fibre Channel and FCoE ports - Querying statistics, running diagnostics, and obtaining transceiver information